 On June 1, you book a week-long resort stay in Montego Bay, starting October 1.
 The trip is five months away, so you figure you’ll wait to buy travel insurance until closer to your departure.
 Then, on September 27, Hurricane Heidi forms in the Caribbean and starts swirling toward Jamaica.
 Uh-oh.
 Time to buy travel insurance — or is it already too late?

 Travel insurance is designed to protect a traveler from certain unforeseeable events — not foreseeable events.
 What does that mean?
 A foreseeable event is an outcome that a reasonable person in similar circumstances would expect to occur.
-In this example, once a storm is named by the National Hurricane Center or another forecasting organization, it becomes a foreseeable event with known potential to affect your travel.
-Therefore, if you wait to buy travel insurance until after a storm has been named, you won't be covered for losses related to that storm.
+For instance, once the National Weather Service issues a warning for a storm or hurricane, it is considered a foreseeable event with known potential to affect your travel.
+If you wait to buy travel insurance until after the warning is issued, you won't be covered for losses related to that storm.
 Your plan can, however, cover losses caused by other, unrelated covered reasons.